redding/deas-bench/README.md

 ### 04 Erb with Layout

-A single endpoint that renders a template that renders a partial with no layout.
+A single endpoint that renders a template that renders in a layout.

 |    Version    | Requests/sec | Transfer/sec |
 | ------------- | ------------ | ------------ |